 And, if you’re not ready to cut off drinking altogether, think about other ways to manage yourself.
 Eat a decent meal, drink plenty of water and get a sober friend to hold onto your phone for the night.
 Give yourself a limit of drinks: if you’re going to a house party only take a couple of cans or, if you’re going out, take just enough cash to cover what you absolutely need.
-Make rules for yourself if you need to–if you know tequila shots fuck you up faster than anything, make the decision to stick to mixed drinks only, follow every drink with a glass of water and avoid double shots.
+Make rules for yourself if you need to–if you know tequila shots mess you up faster than anything, make the decision to stick to mixed drinks only, follow every drink with a glass of water and avoid double shots.

 Most of all, talk to your mates about it.
 You’re probably not the only one that feels like this and your real friends are going to want to make sure you’re okay–even if it means a night in watching Netflix over a night out getting blind.